Ranmanuyan/PACS_Project/README.md

 ## *Run the codes*
 How to run the project code?

-1, Open Terminal, `cd` into the src folder.
+1, Open Terminal, `cd` into the `src` folder.

 2, Compile the project with the command: $ `make`

-3, After successful compiling, we can see exectuable fils "pfs" and "pfsthr" in this same folder, otherwise the compile failed.
+3, After successful compiling, we can see exectuable fils `pfs` and `pfsthr` in this same folder, otherwise the compile failed.

 4, Now, run the executable file, $ `./pfs`